 The diamond clarity scale is just one of the 4Cs of diamond quality.
 A diamond’s clarity is graded by looking for blemishes under 10x magnification by a trained gemologist.
 This scale consists of 11 different grades:

-- Flawless: Just a step down from internally flawless, a flawless diamond(FL) is still an extremely rare grade to find with no inclusions or blemishes on the outside of the diamond.
+- Flawless: Just a step down from internally flawless, a flawless diamond(FL) is still an extremely rare grade to find with no inclusions or blemishes on the outside of the flawless diamonds.

 - VVS1: VVS1(aka very, very slightly included for those of us who aren’t hip with diamond clarity chart slang) represents diamonds that have minute inclusions that are so minimal that it’s hard for a skilled grader to see them even under 10x magnification.